 Although I’ve been living in Florida since 1997 and have played under the Florida sunshine throughout the state, floating down the Ichetucknee is something I have not done.
 Attending a conference in Lake City was the perfect opportunity to jump in clear water, float and let my worries drift down stream.
 Or so I thought.

 When the conference bus pulled up to the launch point, I was instructed to leave food, drinks and anything disposable on the bus.
-As a diabetic, I was a bit concerned about that since but complied.
-I did have a Nalgene water bottle filled with water.
+As a diabetic, I was a bit concerned but complied and left my Nalgene water bottle filled with water behind.
 These and other items such as tobacco and alcohol are also prohibited which helps keep the river free of litter.
 Thinking back, don’t think I saw a single piece of trash in the water.

 I then picked up a yellow tube at Midpoint Dock, followed the walking path to the river and somehow, shimmied my body onto the tube without falling in.
 I wore water shoes, swim shorts, a swim top, ball cap and of course, sunscreen.
 Once situated, I leaned back and waited for the water to carry me down the river but it wasn’t that easy.

-When I looked down and through the clear water, I saw bottom and oftentimes, sea grass and occasional fish.
+When I looked down and through the clear water, I saw bottom, sea grass and occasional fish.
 It was a hot day and the cold water was refreshing on my paddling arms and buttocks that sank in the center of the tube.

 There were portions of the river where I got stuck in an eddy and had to rock my body back and forth and use my arms to get me into the main flow.
 At other times, the river current ran swiftly and I occasionally bumped into other tubers.